bachelor-2014/report/v2/software.md

 ##Description of the software running Splotbot
 <!-- Controlling using GCode -->
-The core of the software that is used to run Splotbot is the python based software Printrun .
+The core of the software that is used to run Splotbot is the python based software Printrun.
 Printrun is made for RepRap 3D printers.
 It takes G-code instructions and translates them to motor movements etc. The Splotbot can be controlled by writing a set of G-code instructions to move the hardware because most of the common functionality, such as moving axes, is accessible by G-code.

 <!-- Python code -->
-Splotbot can be controlled by the use of a piece of python software built on top of Printrun.
+A user can control Splotbot by using a piece of Python software built on top of Printrun.
 This software generates G-code that is executed by Printrun resulting in movement of Splotbot.
 The Splotbot software is structured much like a library and contains code for doing camera calibration, droplet tracking, robot movement and controlling the syringes.
 In combination these features can be used to design experiments to be run on the Splotbot.

 <!-- Experiments -->
 Experiments for Splotbot are designed as Python scripts using the rest of the